Heat Stress Laws & Regulations

 • European Union: The EU Framework Directive requires employers to identify, assess, and mitigate risks from heat stress.
 Member states may have additional specific standards, such as mandatory breaks and monitoring.

-• Australia: WorkSafe Australia provides extensive heat management guidelines, emphasizing employer responsibility for risk assessment, hydration, and worker education.
+• Australia: WorkSafe Australia provides extensive guidelines on heat management, emphasizing employer responsibility for risk assessment, hydration, and worker education.
 Australia's extreme heat conditions make these guidelines particularly comprehensive.

-• ISO Standards: The International Organization for Standardization (ISO) maintains standards such as ISO 7243 for assessing thermal environments using the WBGT index, guiding employers globally on heat exposure management.
+• ISO Standards: The International Organization for Standardization (ISO) maintains standards, such as ISO 7243, for assessing thermal environments using the WBGT index, which guides employers globally on heat exposure management.

 Employer Responsibilities Under the Law